fs-blog-product-designer-interview-questions-og

 Every product designer has a different set of tools they like to use, from project management tools such as JIRA to user survey tools such as Qualtrics.
 But asking your candidate the components of their tech stack can demonstrate their interest in—and capabilities of—pushing the boundaries of their role.

-Enter Digital Experience Intelligence (DXI) platforms such as Fullstory.
+Enter behavioral data platforms like Fullstory.
 When product designers are familiar or comfortable with using Session Replay as a way of gathering qualitative and quantitative information about real-life users to improve their work, it’s a major force multiplier.

 P.S.
 If you’re interviewing to be a product designer at Fullstory, don’t get too excited at having found this—it’s only a tiny peek behind the curtain.
 That said, thanks so much for your interest!
 We look forward to talking with you soon.